 For those of you that want the durability of an oil base paint, without having to clean brushes and rollers with paint thinner, an oil-modified paint would be best for your circumstance.

 Oil Modified Paint

 I consider it to be the best of both because it combines the durability of an oil base paint, with the easy cleanup of a water-base paint.
-Water based alkyds also have an extended dry, and will level like a traditional oil paint so you don’t see brush marks.
-Additionally, unlike a traditional oil base paint, water based acrylic alkyds come in multiple different sheens.
+Water-based alkyds also have an extended dry and will level like traditional oil paint so you don’t see brush marks.
+Additionally, unlike a traditional oil base paint, water-based acrylic alkyds come in multiple different sheens.

-Some milk paints comes as a dry powder and dry pigments that have to be thoroughly mixed with water.
+Some milk paints come as dry powder and dry pigments that have to be thoroughly mixed with water.
 Other milk paints come premixed like General Finishes, but will need to be stirred before use.
-Milk paint is low or no VOC and non toxic.
-Milk paint is naturally durable and self sealing so it doesn’t require any topcoat.
-It mimics the look of old world furniture.
+Milk paint is low or no VOC and nontoxic.
+Milk paint is naturally durable and self-sealing so it doesn’t require any topcoat.
+It mimics the look of old-world furniture.

 Chalk paint has seen a rise in popularity as people look for new ways to reclaim vintage furniture.
 While some people decide to take make their own chalk paint, you’ll have the most success and better results if you use chalk paint that been commercially manufactured.
 It’s more expensive than other furniture paint options because it comes in smaller can sizes like pints and quarts.

 Many people like chalk paint because it’s a one step process.
 One step means it’s not necessary to use a primer as it’s designed to stick to just about any surface.
 You also will not need to strip or sand before applying.
 It’s also water based which makes for easy cleanup.